snicco/php-scoper-excludes/README.md

 These are automatically generated using the published stubs from: https://github.com/php-stubs

-It's not a requirement to use stubs files.
-Any php code should work.
+It's however not a requirement to use stubs files.
+Any PHP code will work.

 ## Using